 Text fields are never demarcated or enclosed in single or double quotes.
 Any quotes detected are regarded as a part of the actual data.

-The first row always contains the names of data columns.
+The first row always contains the names of data element label (e.g. MC001).

 Unless otherwise stipulated, numbers (e.g. ID numbers, account numbers, etc.) do not contain spaces, hyphens or other punctuation marks.